 0 Break rooms 7am, 11am, 3pm

 0 Restrooms 7am, 11am, 3pm

 0 Classrooms 7am, 12pm, 3pm

 0 Laboratories n/a

 0 Nurse's office n/a

 0 Counseling and d other student support areas 8am, 11am, 4pm

 0 Front office 8am, 11:30am, 3pm

 0 Other offices 8am, 11:30am, 3pm

-0 Other (auditori um, gymnasium, library if in use) n/a
+0 Other (auditori um, gymnasium, library if in use)8am, 12pm, 4pm

-- High touch areas in staff breakrooms are frequently cleaned, and commonly shared items, such as coffee pots, pots, and dishes, are replaced with single use items or thoroughly cleaned after each use by a different person. - Disinfectant and related supplies are available to employees at the following location(s):
+S High touch areas in staff breakrooms are frequently cleaned, and commonly shared items, such as coffee pots, pots, and dishes, are replaced with single use items or thoroughly cleaned after each use by a different person.

+Ø Disinfectant and related supplies are available to employees at the following location(s):

-Disinfectant wipes are in classroom/office.
+Disinfe ctant wipes are in classroom/office.
 Speak with office manager for additional supplies.

+M Hand sanitizer effective against COVID-19 is available to all employees in or near the following locations (check all that apply):

+0 Building entran ce/s, exit/s